 As followers of Jesus, we are not immune to pain and difficulty in our lives.
 God will always stay faithful through those times, even if it doesn’t feel that way, or if things don’t turn out the way we hope.
 God then wants to use us and our experience to help others.
-For example, check out this 30 minute audio clip here.
+For example, check out this video blog.
 This woman, Erin Stoffel, was in the news a lot around here because she went through something horrific in May of 2015, an unbelievable tragedy.
 Yet she is trusting in God to get her through, and God is using her to help give others hope.
 She reached out to me after Wendy died, even though she didn’t know me, just to let me know she was praying for me.
 God works through people, I’ve witnessed it over and over again.

 So, thank you Andrea, for walking with Wendy through this time.
 You were able to speak to her soul in a way that I could not.
 It is clear that Wendy was so grateful for Andrea, as you can see from these messages to her: